Hey folks, I may have spoken too soon on this dynamic scoring business.

 Same thing with policy.

-Hey, before we head back to the phones, grab some by 33.
+Hey, before we head back to the phones, grab somebody 33.

 This is Doug High.

-This is the Republican consultant is on with a forehead on C and the forehand just ripped into Romney.
+This is the Republican consultant Zoom with a forehead unseen and the forehead just ripped into Romney.

-Hey, if you gotta rebrand yourself as authentic, then you're probably not very authentic.
+Hey, if you got to rebrand yourself as authentic, you're probably not very authentic.

 And look, I'm telling you, if Mrs. Clinton's got to go in and have months and months of privacy to concoct policy positions and all this other stuff, then it sounds to me like what they're trying to do is make her inauthentic.